agence-adeliom/horizon-tools/README.md

 }
 ```

-Experience the versatility of WordPress Sage Tools as you tailor your development workflow to suit your project's specific requirements! 🚀
+Experience the versatility of WordPress Horizon Tools as you tailor your development workflow to suit your project's specific requirements! 🚀

 ## Power-Packed Features Showcase 💥